skip to Main Content

 What is a Chief Customer Officer (CCO)?

 A CCO manages and develops relationships with customers in an organization.
-They often work in senior management beneath a CEO or other top-level management teams members, such as the President or Vice President of Marketing.
+They often work in senior management beneath a CEO or other top-level management team members, such as the President or Vice President of Marketing.

 A CCO focuses chiefly on satisfying customer needs and discovering what customers want.
-This job would include understanding why customers choose one Company over another, conducting surveys and polls for potential new markets, analyzing the competition, etc.
+This job would include understanding why customers choose one company over another, conducting surveys and polls for potential new markets, analyzing the competition, etc.

 As a manager of sorts to existing clients, a Chief Customer Officer must always be respectful and courteous in their dealings with them to strengthen the relationship between the two companies.